 Our name and address Believe Housing Limited (we, us or our) of Coast House, Spectrum 4, Spectrum Business Park, Seaham, SR7 7TT We are registered with the Regulator of Social Housing (the Regulator) as a non-profit provider of social housing Name(s) of Tenant(s) and (the Tenant or you) (In the case of joint tenants, the term Tenant or you applies to each of you and the names of all joint tenants should be written above.
 Each Tenant individually has the full responsibilities and rights set out in this Tenancy Agreement.)
-The address of the property covered by this Tenancy Agreement Description of your home (include a description, including the number of bedrooms) Charitable status The home that is the subject of this tenancy is held by Believe Housing Limited, which is an exempt charity.
+The address of the property covered by this Tenancy Agreement (your home) Description of your home (include a description, including the number of bedrooms) Charitable status The home that is the subject of this tenancy is held by Believe Housing Limited, which is an exempt charity.

-Payments for your home weekly payments for your home at the start of this tenancy are: rent of £ - (i) (ii) (ii) rent (and other charges) arrears of £ payable at £per week until paid in full (iii) service charge of £in respect of the following services: (iv) water, sewerage and heating charge of £ (v) district heating charge of £ Total weekly £ payment The tenancy Stari day o from tenancy begins on an ei assu tenancy then renews each week on a Monday until brought to nd in accordance with the provisions of this agreement.
+Payments for your home The weekly payments for your home at the start of this tenancy are: (i) rent of £ (ii) rent (and other charges) arrears of £ (/ payable at £per week until paid in full (iii) service charge of £in respect of the following services: (iv) water, sewerage and heating charge of £ (v) district heating charge of £ Total weekly payment £ The tenancy This tenancy begins on(the Tenancy Start Date) and ends on the first Sunday.
+If this tenancy starts on a day other than a Monday, the portion of the total weekly payment due from you from the start of this tenancy up to and including the first Sunday of this tenancy is £ The tenancy then renews each week on a Monday until brought to an end in accordance with the provisions of this agreement.
 It is an red shorthold tenancy within the meaning of Section 19A of the sing Act 1988, and its terms are set out in this Agreement.
-Tenancy This Agreement is a starter tenancy.
-This means that the tenancy conversion grant ted by this Agreement is an assured shorthold agreement clause 58.2 comes into effect.
-If this tenancy converts to a ssured tenancy in accordance with clause 58 you will receive ional rights effective from that date which are set out in this ement.
-The other terms and conditions of this Agreement will in the same.
-Data protection in ac vill comply with our duties under data protection legislation and cordance with our policies on disclosure of information and dentiality. agree inser of po acco Agre Agreement is intended to create an assured shorthold tenancy ement as defined in Section 19A of the Housing Act 1988 (as ted by the Housing Act 1996) and the provisions for recovery assession by us in Section 21 of the Housing Act 1988 apply rdingly.
-This condition no longer applies if and when the ement becomes an assured non-shorthold tenancy agreement cordance with clause 58.
+Tenancy conversion gran until full a addit Agre his Agreement is a starter tenancy.
+This means that the tenancy ranted by this Agreement is an assured shorthold agreement ntil clause 58.2 comes into effect.
+If this tenancy converts to a ull assured tenancy in accordance with clause 58 you will receive dditional rights effective from that date which are set out in this greement.
+The other terms and conditions of this Agreement will emain the same.
+Data protection in ac vill comply with our duties under data protection legislation and cordance with our policies on disclosure of information and identiality.
+This Agreement is intended to create an assured shorthold tenancy agreement as defined in Section 19A of the Housing Act 1988 (as inserted by the Housing Act 1996) and the provisions for recovery of possession by us in Section 21 of the Housing Act 1988 apply accordingly.
+This condition no longer applies if and when the Agreement becomes an assured non-shorthold tenancy agreement in accordance with clause 58.